top of page

 I provide individual counseling for clients with ADHD, autism spectrum disorders, social communication disorder, and learning disabilities.
 Having completed a professional mentorship at Michelle Garcia Winner’s Social Thinking Clinic, many of these strategies are woven into my work, as clients work on connecting with others and themselves, to gain a deeper understanding of their own abilities, needs, and goals.
 Online ("teletherapy") appointments are available for those clients in Washington or Idaho State.
 PLEASE NOTE: I AM NOT CURRENTLY ACCEPTING CLIENTS.

-In addition to my private practice, I am an Assistant Professor at Saint Martin’s University and serve as the Program Director for the Bachelor of Social Work program.
-I bring over 15 years of practice, supervisory, and field learning experience and have presented at Regional, National, and International Conferences.
+In addition to my private practice, I have 7 years' experience teaching, most recently at Saint Martin’s University where I served as the Program Director for the Bachelor of Social Work program.
+I bring nearly 20 years of practice, supervisory, teaching, and field learning experience and have presented at Regional, National, and International Conferences.

 I received my Doctor of Social Work (DSW) degree from The University of Tennessee, Knoxville, and my Master’s degree in Social Work (MSW) from Boise State University.